nikoada/Readnow/README.md

 Online demo: http://readnow.vulkanclub.tech/

 Coming soon:
 - webapp will be on https as soon as I get microcontroller which is able to send https requests.
-At the moment I'm testing it with Espruino on ESP32, which can only send http requests unfortunately.
+At the moment I'm testing it           with Espruino on ESP32 (node id: 5c73c132610cc44e5e2cc062), which can only send http requests unfortunately.
 - be fully responsive, even for mobiles with small screens.
-- will add sessions, you stay logged in unless you log out. ect.
+- will add sessions, you stay logged in unless you log out.
+- if node was not updated for 30 days, will be deleted.
+- ect.

 How to use: